 This is the way to go if you are interested in acquiring art but lack the experience to determine its originality.
 I hired a painting expert to help me buy my first pieces of art before I became an expert.
 I now use some of the methods I watched him identify original paintings.

 This is the first thing that I do when I want to buy a painting.
 I do not like going to an art show to just buy a piece of art without having a specific one in mind.
 In most cases, I find myself looking for paintings created by famous and excellent painters.
+In case you’re planning to increase your Contemporary Art Collection, make sure to go through all of these tips along with doing your own bit of research.
 Artists have one special thing that they do on all their paintings, a trademark or a signature.
 They often place these items in a specific position in their paintings.
 I’m always cautious about paintings that have different trademarks compared to other paintings by the same artist.

 This helps in analyzing the material used to make a certain piece of art.
 I have always used a painting’s material to determine its age.
 Materials used in paintings always have a certain feel and look that helps me to determine whether the painting is a duplicate or an original.